aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/saving-generated-barcodes/_index.md

 Vector image formats represent images as a set of graphical operations executed consequently on a graphics unit.
 Vector images can be generated through mathematical formulas that specify points on a grid.
 This format allows scaling without resolution losses.
 Accordingly, vector image formats may be more suitable than raster ones in some cases. ***Aspose.BarCode for Java*** supports outputting barcode images in two vector formats: EMF and SVG.

 ### **EMF Format**
 Enhanced Metafile (EMF) is a vector image format that is device-independent and is commonly used in Windows operating systems for printing tasks.
-An EMF image file comprise variable-length records in chronological order.
+An EMF image file comprises variable-length records in chronological order.
 Then, a vector image can be rendered on any output device.
-Such records can serve to represent objects, drawing commands, and graphics parameters that are critical to render vector images.
-When a digital device opens an EMF metafile through its graphics environment, dimension paraneters, proportions, color scheme, and other graphics properties of the source image do not get altered on any platform.
+Such records can serve to represent objects, drawing commands, and graphics parameters that are critical to rendering vector images.
+When a digital device opens an EMF metafile through its graphics environment, dimension parameters, proportions, color scheme, and other graphics properties of the source image do not get altered on any platform.
 <!--The following code sample shows how to generate EMF barcode images.

 {{< highlight csharp>}}